JAlcocerT/JAlcocerT/content/blog/book-da-datamodelling.md

 <!-- 'data-techniques-data-analytics' -->

-By understanding the principles of **data modelling** and the terminology associated with it, you will gain the necessary knowledge to design and work with data models, empowering you to make informed decisions and **extract meaningful insights** from complex datasets.
+By understanding the principles of **data modelling** and the terminology associated with it.

+You will gain the necessary knowledge to design and work with data models, empowering you to make informed decisions and **extract meaningful insights** from complex datasets.

 <!-- So, before you continue learning about: